jarvist/PolaronMobility.jl/README.md

 to leave an electron interacting via a spring constant with an effective mass
 - a single particle problem.

-These Julia codes take [Hellwarth1999] statement of the variation problem, optimise the k and w parameters for these finite-temperature free energies, give a FHIP mobility, or a (corrected for phonon emission) Kadanoff mobility, and provide alternative restatements of v and w as the mass of the phonon-drag, and the spring constant.
+These Julia codes take Hellwarth's presentation of Osaka's variational formulation of the Feynman solution, optimise the `k` and `w` parameters for these finite-temperature free energies, give a FHIP mobility, or a (corrected for phonon emission) Kadanoff mobility, and provide alternative restatements of v and w as the mass of the phonon-drag, and the spring constant.